pvu-1864424/heart-disease-risk-prediction/README.md

 Project results are available in our Final Report!
 Access the report [here](https://github.com/pvu-1864424/heart-disease-risk-prediction/blob/8a13471a52fbd2a85e57efc888203bc6ca314b3e/Final%20Report.pdf)
 <br />

 *Copyrights: This project is a project for CSE163: Intermediate Data Programming course.
-If you have any questions or feedback regarding this website, please let us know at [Phuong's email](mailto:prokhanhphuong@gmail.com)*
+If you have any questions or feedback regarding this project, please let us know at [Phuong's email](mailto:prokhanhphuong@gmail.com)*